discordjs/guide/guide/sharding/README.md

 ## BroadcastEval

-Next, check out another handy sharding method known as <DocsLink path="class/ShardClientUtil?scrollTo=broadcastEval">`Shard#broadcastEval`</DocsLink>.
+Next, check out another handy sharding method known as <DocsLink path="class/ShardClientUtil?scrollTo=broadcastEval" type="method" />.
 This method makes all of the shards evaluate a given method, which recieves a `client` and a `context` argument.
 The `client` argument refers to the Client object of the shard evaluating it.
 You can read about the `context` argument [here](/sharding/additional-information.md#eval-arguments).

 ```js
 client.shard